Government Building (1888-1970)

 Signed: No

-[75] began as a Standard "Mini" marker like many in downtown Carson.
-This one was originally installed on a single post that stood along the sidewalk in front of the building and when the post was damaged around 1998, the entire marker was scrapped.
-It took two years for this one to find its way back - being replaced using the new "metal" style around 2001. ([75] corresponds with a handful of markers that were re-done using this style around the same time.)
+Marker History: Like many in downtown Carson, Marker 75 began as a Standard "Mini" series.
+Like 71 and 78, this one was originally installed on a single post that stood along the sidewalk in front of the building.
+When the post was damaged around 2000, the entire marker was scrapped.
+It took two years for this one to find its way back being replaced using the new "metal" style around early 2003.
+(Marker 75 corresponds with a handful of markers that were re-done using this style around the same time.)
 Here's the problem.
 Rather than place it at a pleasing eye level, the SHPO thought the new plaque would be better placed at knee-level in between both entrance doors!
 This odd placement demands you hunch over just to read the plaque.
 Keep your eyes peeled for this one!

 • [75] The historic Federal Building, known as the Paul L. Laxalt Building